 - 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
 Pupil consultation we investigated what exactly pupils want from their RSE in line with RSE guidance - 4.
+Parent Consultation- policy and feedback form shared with parents and feedback collated and actioned where appropriate - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified